AdobeDocs/ff-services/src/pages/index.md

 ### Designed for Developers

-Body Regular Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eisumod tempor incididunt ut labour et dolore magna aliqua.
+Supercharge your creative workflows with our specialized APIs creafted to simplify batch processes.
+Our APIs are meticulously designed to streamline productions processes, offering seamless integration and unparalleled flexibility.
+From robust documentation to intuitive endpoints, our developer-friendly APIs pave the way for innovation and efficiency.

 ![Screenshot 1](../images/AddOn.png)

 <TextBlock slots="heading" className="fireflyAnnouncement" theme="lightest"/>

-### Contact your adobe enterprise Sales Rep to learn more
+### Contact your Adobe enterprise Account Executive to learn more